critical-links/c3-apps-starter/TUTORIAL.md

 ### Bootstrap boilerplate files

-first we need to run `./bootstrapNewApp.sh` script to bootstrap boilerplate files to work with
+Start by running the `./bootstrapNewApp.sh` script to bootstrap boilerplate files.
+They will be the working base to create a new C3 App.

 ```shell
 # bootstrap c3app